TTurbo0824/device-to-database/assignment6.md

 <h2>Node-RED</h2>

-I desingned the flow that sends out the text message and emai when the soil moisture are lower than 125%.
+I designed the flow that sends out the text/email when the soil moisture values are lower than 125%.

 <b>Test flow using injects.
 I first set the value for alert to 120%</b>
 <br>